8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Ready to begin my dive at Devil’s Den

-If you’re renting scuba gear, familiarize yourself with the functionality of each accessory before getting in the water to make sure it will work for you.
+If you’re renting gear, test everything before you get in the water to make sure it works for you.

 our interactive map of florida springs for scuba diving